dyn4j/dyn4j.github.io/_posts/2010-12-30-line-constraint.md

 \end{align}
 $$

-Plug the values of the K matrix and b vector into your linear equation solver and you will get the impulse required to satisfy the constraint.
+Plug the values of the $$ K $$ matrix and $$ \vec{b} $$ vector into your linear equation solver and you will get the impulse required to satisfy the constraint.

-Note here that if you are using an iterative solver that the K matrix does not change over iterations and as such can be computed once each time step.
+Note here that if you are using an iterative solver that the $$ K $$ matrix does not change over iterations and as such can be computed once each time step.

-Another interesting thing to note is that the K matrix will always be a square matrix with a size equal to the number of degrees of freedom (DOF) removed.
+Another interesting thing to note is that the $$ K $$ matrix will always be a square matrix with a size equal to the number of degrees of freedom (DOF) removed.
 This is a good way to check that the derivation was performed correctly.